Information About Salary Schedules and Administration

 Guidelines for Use of Schedule 2

-While most ASE appointments meet the requirements for Schedule 1 salary rates, and therefore qualify for a resident operating fee tuition waiver and university paid health insurance benefits, there are a limited number of situations where appointments do not meet these conditions.
+While most ASE appointments meet the requirements for Schedule 1 salary rates, and therefore qualify for a resident operating fee, building fee and technology fee waiver as well as university paid health insurance benefits, there are a limited number of situations where appointments do not meet these conditions.
 These include appointments that are for less than 50% FTE and/or appointments for less than 5 of the 6 pay periods during any quarter during the academic year or less than two consecutive pay periods during Summer Quarter.
 This is considering ALL graduate student appointments in totality.
 In other words, a student who has a 25% TA and a 25% RA has a total of 50% FTE in eligible graduate student appointments.
-They would be appointed at Schedule 1 rather than Schedule 2 for BOTH jobs and will receive the requisite tuition waiver and GAIP insurance.
+They would be appointed at Schedule 1 rather than Schedule 2 for BOTH jobs and will receive the requisite waivers and GAIP insurance.

 Schedule 2 salary rates should be used only in circumstances where a student doesn’t meet the FTE and/or time threshold in the totality of their appointments, and they therefore do not qualify for tuition waiver or GAIP coverage.
 Schedule 2 rates include a pro-rata share of the operating fee portion of current Tier 1 PhD tuition as partial salary compensation in order to provide the ASE with a comparable compensation package.
 Schedule 2 appointments do not qualify for university paid health insurance.